Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Two pointers (left and right) move towards each other, skipping leading and trailing spaces.
 - Characters at left and right are swapped.
 - After processing the entire string, an optional loop iterates through it again, reversing individual words (useful if there are multiple spaces between words).

+### Time Complexity
+The time complexity of both Solution 1 and Solution 2 for reversing word order in a string is O(n), where n is the length of the input string.
+- **Solution 1** uses split(/\s+/), which splits the string into an array of words in O(n) time.
+Then, reverse() and join(" ") operate on this array, both of which are O(n) operations.
+So, the overall time complexity is O(n).
+- **Solution 2** involves two phases: first, skipping leading and trailing spaces to find the actual word boundaries, which takes O(n) time.
+Then, it optionally reverses individual words, which also takes O(n) time.
+Overall, the time complexity remains O(n).

 </p>
 </details>